List of islands of Taiwan

 The islands comprising the Taiwan Area under the jurisdiction of the Republic of China (ROC) are classified into various island groups.
 The island of Taiwan, also known as Formosa, is the largest island and the main component of the ROC-controlled territories.
-Islands that are claimed by the ROC but not administered, including those under the control of the People's Republic of China, and those disputed with other countries such as Senkaku Islands and most of South China Sea Islands, are excluded from this list.
+Islands that are claimed by the ROC but not administered, including those administered by the People's Republic of China (PRC), and those disputed with other countries such as the Tiaoyutai Islands (Senkaku Islands) and most of the South China Sea Islands, are excluded from this list.

 At the adoption of Additional Articles of the Constitution of the Republic of China in the 1990s, these islands collectively form the "Free area of the Republic of China" or known alternatively as "Taiwan Area", which legally defines the territorial extent under the actual control of the ROC government.

 Some Taiwanese islands have various translations in English due to different systems of romanization in Chinese language in use, or derivation of differing linguistic origins from Mandarin, Hokkien, indigenous languages or other foreign languages.
 Some islands also have different names derived from particular historical periods which remain in use to this day.

 Archipelagos of Taiwan

-There are in total of 168 islands, these islands can be classified into the following geographical units:
+There are in total of 168 islands which can be classified into the following geographical units: